One-Way Ethernet Cable and Data Transfer

 Since ncat option -k is used, ncat will keep listening for incoming connections, rather than terminate after the first connection ends.

-With ncat option -m, which is not used in the example, it would be possible to limit the maximum number of concurrent connections, to e.g. a value of 1.
+With ncat option -m, which is not used in the example, it would be possible to limit the maximum number of concurrent connections, e.g. to a value of 1.

 Server with Socat